9oelM/9oelM.github.io/content/drafts/12-rules-for-life/index.md

 > That's key to the psychotherapeutic process: two people tell each other the truth - and both listen.
 (291)

 ## How should you listen?
 (292)

+- Carl Rogers (psychotherapist), knowing the power of listening, suggested this way of discussion: each person can speak up for himself **only after he has first restated the ideas and feelings of the previous speaker accurately.** (292)

+- Several advantages to this approach:
+  1. You genuinely understand what the person is saying (292)
+  1. It aids the person in consolidation and utility of memory (293)
+  1. It poses difficulty to the careless construction of straw-man arguments (293)

+- Even the speakers themselves have a hard time articulating their ideas because it's the first time they say them (294)

+## Primate dominance - hierarchy manoeuvres - and wit (295)

+- There are some forms of bad conversations where individuals just fight for their own stories (295-296)

+- Sympathetic responses offered during a genuine (good) conversation indicate the teller is valued.
+Counterexample: men trying to "fix things" too early in the conversation with women (297-298)

+- Lecture is also a conversation.
+A good lecturer would attend to the response of single, identifiable group of people: nodding, shaking head, frowning, ...
+(299)

+- Wit, fun, jokes included conversation sometimes help where appropriate (300-301)

+## Conversation on the way (301)

+- The final form of conversation akin to listening is a form of mutual exploration: where everyone actively engages in sharing and formulating ideas (301)

+- Mutal exploration is the most difficult but useful form of conversation (302)

+- You must know you don't know everything and be ready to accept conclusions drawn by others.
+More knowledge will make you suffer less (302)

+- Converstaion desiring the truth is made up of listening and speaking.
+It's engaging, vital, interesting and meaningful that way (303)

+# Rule 10: Be precise in your speech (307)

+## Why is my laptop obsolete?
+(307)

+- Why does a laptop become obsolete just in a few years?
+It's due to our perceptions and interaction between the complexity of the world and them (307-308)

+- A laptop is just a tiny fraction of the entire system of the technologies, and it only takes a short time for it to fade away (308-309)

+## Tools, obstacles and extension into the world (309)

+- We only perceive necessary ones out of many things in the complex world, but this is not the case for perceiving _objects._ (309)

 # Reflections